mprinc/vscode-docs/docs/remote/ssh.md

 From here, [install any extensions](#managing-extensions) you want to use when connected to the host and start editing!

-> **Note:** On ARMv7l / ARMv8l `glibc` SSH hosts, some extensions may not work due to x86 compiled native code inside the extension.
+> **Note:** On ARMv7l / ARMv8l `glibc` SSH hosts, <span class='important'>some extensions may not work due to x86 compiled native code inside the extension</span>.

 ### Disconnect from a remote host

-To close the connection when you finish editing files on the remote host, choose **File > Close Remote Connection** to disconnect from the host.
+To <span class='definition'>close the connection</span> when you finish editing files on the remote host, choose **File > Close Remote Connection** to disconnect from the host.
 The default configuration does not include a keyboard shortcut for this command.
 You can also simply exit VS Code to close the remote connection.

 ### Remember hosts and advanced settings